 - Projects must provide free participation to members of the UBC Vancouver, Musqueam, UNA and Acadia Park communities.

-- For groups that apply, including AMS clubs, the activities must be open to the community at large and not primarily serve the group membership.
+- For groups that apply, including AMS clubs and Residence Life, the activities must be open to the community at large and not primarily serve the group membership.

 - A previously funded project may be considered for funding up to three times as along as new components are added to the project.
 This grant will priortize funding new projects over previously-funded initiatives.